Devilx85/odata-pyq/README.md

 ## Quick Start

 **IMPORTANT!**
+Model's navigation starts with any provided class in "models" parameter of the constructor.
-Mdoels navigation starts with any provided class as alllowed models in lowercase + "s".
+Name of the path should starts with class name in lowercase + "s".
 Exmaple: class User will be searched as "users" in the query path start.
 ForeignKey fields and backrefs can be navigated if class is listed in models or in expandable parameter.